IBM/customer-churn-prediction/README.md

 ## Featured technologies

-* [Jupyter Notebooks](http://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
+* [Jupyter Notebooks](http://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.
 * [Pandas](https://pandas.pydata.org/):  An open source library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
 * [Seaborn](https://seaborn.pydata.org/): A Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
 * [Scikit-Learn](http://scikit-learn.org/): Machine Learning in Python.
 Simple and efficient tools for data mining and data analysis.
-* [Watson Machine Learning Client](https://pypi.org/project/watson-machine-learning-client/): A library that allows to work with Watson Machine Learning service on [IBM Cloud](https://console.bluemix.net/catalog/services/machine-learning).
+* [Watson Machine Learning Client](https://pypi.org/project/watson-machine-learning-client/): A library that allows working with Watson Machine Learning service on [IBM Cloud](https://console.bluemix.net/catalog/services/machine-learning).
 Train, test and deploy your models as APIs for application development, share with colleagues using this python library.
 * [NodeJS](https://nodejs.org/): A JavaScript runtime built on Chrome's V8 JavaScript engine, used for building full stack Javascript web applications.
 * [ExpressJS](https://expressjs.com/): A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.